 William F. Lamb, Felix Creutzig, Max C. Callaghan, Jan C. Minx

-Climate change assessments by the IPCC and others put increasing emphasis on cities.
-Cities are key actors in climate change mitigation and provide a test-bed for policy experiments and social change.
+Climate change assessments by the IPCC and others put increasing emphasis on cities as key actors in mitigation and early policy adoption.
 While a coherent understanding of barriers and opportunities for climate solutions remains fragmented, there is already a large body of case study literature to learn from and translate into different urban contexts 1.
-A number of practical and conceptual challenges hinder systematic analysis.
+But a number of practical and conceptual challenges hinder systematic analysis.
 First, the literature tends to focus on cases in large, wealthy cities in the global North.
-Yet, the majority of the global population is residing in much smaller agglomerations in the Global South with only partially developed urban infrastructures.
-Second, a comprehensive overview of which mitigation topics have been researched for what cities is currently lacking.
-Third, secondary analysis of the case study literature is extremely sparse and does not employ structured methods.
+Yet, the majority of the global population resides in much smaller agglomerations in the Global South with only partially developed urban infrastructures.
+Second, a comprehensive overview of which mitigation topics have been researched for what cities is currently missing.
+Third, comparative analysis and secondary research on the case study literature is sparse and lacks structured methods.
 Here we perform a systematic review of the literature landscape of case studies on climate mitigation solutions in cities.
 We find that learning about urban mitigation solutions requires concerted efforts to systematically aggregate the dispersed knowledge on generalizable topics, such as spatial scalability, from individual cities and issues to comparative reviews on large set of cities with multiple entangled climate mitigation strategies.

 Cities experience similar dynamics of agglomeration 2, are faced with structurally comparable decarbonisation challenges 3,4 and are increasingly interconnected through trade, globalisation and coordinated social or political movements 5–8.
-The opportunities for comparative research across cities are therefore widely discussed 9,10, with much of the urban climate change mitigation literature dedicated to case studies of local mitigation actions, or horizontal comparisons of actions across a small number of cities.
-Learning from these studies is important to satisfy increasing demands for a solutions orientation in the field 11 and to support the urgent upscaling of efforts required to keep global warming below 1.5°C or 2°C 11.
+The opportunities for learning across and between cities are therefore widely discussed 9,10 – and urgently needed in the context of upscaling efforts to keep global warming below 1.5°C or 2°C 11.

 The IPCC’s 6th Assessment Cycle will again include dedicated chapters on urban systems, in both Working Groups II and III.
-Urban assessments and research networks are in their infancy, but gaining momentum, as exemplified by the Urban Climate Change Research Network (UCCRN), and in renewed efforts to foster a global urban science 12–14.
-Case studies are prominent in these assessments: often they are presented in dedicated boxed sections (IPCC, ARC3.2), are curated in libraries of urban initiatives (ICLEI), or are simply placed in the text as examples of policies and actions.
-But despite their importance to narrative flow and showcasing best practices, individual cases can have an ambiguous scientific role – often they tend towards ‘success stories’ rather than failures, favour description over analysis, and lack claims of generalisability.
-Hence although there is There is little evidence that we are learning much from these studies on the crucial question how well different climate policies work for what type of cities under what circumstances and how.
-This is a precondition for applying scientifically robust lessons from case study evidence to other contexts.
+Urban assessments and research networks are in their infancy, but gaining momentum, as exemplified by the Urban Climate Change Research Network (UCCRN) and in efforts to foster a global urban science 12–14.
+Case studies are prominent in these assessments: often they are presented in dedicated boxed sections, are curated in libraries of urban initiatives, or are simply placed in the text as examples of policies and actions.
+Such cases can have an ambiguous scientific role.
+Often they tend towards ‘success stories’ rather than failures, favour description over analysis, and lack claims of generalisability.
+Hence even though there is a proliferation of cases, we have yet to understand how well different climate policies work, for which types of cities, under what circumstances.